 The Arizona Revised Statutes have been updated to include the revised sections from the 54th Legislature, 1st Regular Session.
 Please note that the next update of this compilation will not take place until after the conclusion of the 54th Legislature, 2nd Regular Session, which convenes in January 2020.

 This online version of the Arizona Revised Statutes is primarily maintained for legislative drafting purposes and reflects the version of law that is effective on January 1st of the year following the most recent legislative session.
 The official version of the Arizona Revised Statutes is published by Thomson Reuters.

 15-537.
 Performance of certificated teachers; evaluation system; alternative performance evaluation cycle; confidentiality

-A. The governing board of a school district shall establish a system for the evaluation of the performance of certificated teachers in the school district that meets the requirements prescribed in section 15-203, subsection A, paragraph 38 and that results in at least one evaluation of each certificated teacher by a qualified evaluator each school year or as provided in subsection B of this section.
+A. The governing board shall establish a system to evaluate the performance of certificated teachers in the school district that results in at least one evaluation of each certificated teacher by a qualified evaluator each school year or as provided in subsection B of this section.
+The governing board shall establish a teacher performance evaluation system that is designed to improve teacher performance and improve student achievement and that includes the use of quantitative data on the academic progress for all students, which shall account for between twenty percent and thirty-three percent of the evaluation outcomes.
+The evaluation system shall include four performance classifications, designated as highly effective, effective, developing and ineffective.
 The objectives of the teacher performance evaluation system are to improve instruction and maintain instructional strengths.
 The governing board shall involve its certificated teachers in the development and periodic evaluation of the teacher performance evaluation system.